joaop-mirfa/vault-common/common/Software Arch Principles/SOLID Principles/Single Reponsibility Principle.md

 ## Definition

-Single responibility principle states that, for every self-containes unit of code (like class) there should be one and only one reason to change (had only a single responsibility)
+Single responibility principle states that, for every self-containes unit of code (like class) there should be one and only one reason to change (had only a single responsibility/purpose)

 Class should be responsible for only one specific functionality